How To Stay Safe Online

 A password manager doesn't eliminate the security risk, it changes it.

-Now there is one master password which you must enter to access the collection of stored passwords.
+Now you must enter one master password to access the collection of stored passwords.
 That master password must be adequately strong.

 What does "adequately strong" mean?
 Well, that depends!